 The internor must:

-- Provide guidance and training for the student
+- Provide guidance and training for the intern

 - Assign an experienced supervisor with a bachelor’s degree in computer science, or a related field with significant software development experience, to mentor and supervise the intern

 - Be an organization that employs other college graduates in the work environment